-Gross profit margin for the three months ended September 30, 2023 was 69%, compared to 74% for the three months ended September 30, 2022.
-Gross profit margin for the nine months ended September 30, 2023 was 69%, compared to 72% for the nine months ended September 30, 2022.
+Gross profit margin for the three months ended September 30, 2023 March 31, 2024 was 69% 66%, compared to 74% 70% for the three months ended September 30, 2022.
+Gross profit margin for the nine months ended September 30, 2023 was 69%, compared to 72% for the nine months ended September 30, 2022 March 31, 2023.

-The decrease in gross profit margin % for both comparative periods was primarily due to the integration and launch of several new products, product mix impacts associated with sales of these new offerings, and price increases of certain component parts.
-In general, we believe gross margins will return to historic levels in the coming quarters.
+The decrease in gross profit margin % for both comparative periods percentage was primarily due to the continued integration of products and launch of several new products, launches along with product mix impacts associated with sales of these new offerings, and price increases of certain component parts.
+In general, we believe gross margins will return to historic levels in the coming quarters. offerings.